8-Week Complete Beginner’s Workout Plan

 Rest

-Lie on a flat bench, grip the bar slightly wider than shoulder width.
-Pinch your shoulder blades together, lower the bar to mid-chest, then press to lockout.
+New for Phase 2.
+Lie on a bench, grip the bar slightly wider than shoulder width.
+Lower to your chest under control, pause briefly, then press back up.

 Muscles Worked